Gathers policies and programmes that sit across multiple areas.

 Distributional effects: Indirect — the choice of which capital projects proceed affects regions and income groups differently.

-Risks & constraints: [risk: political] tension between stability and flexibility; [risk: delivery] under‑investment risk if rules bite during weak growth.
+Risks & constraints: Risk: political tension between stability and flexibility; Risk: delivery under‑investment risk if rules bite during weak growth.

 Timeline & milestones: Each Budget/Spending Review resets headroom and investment plans.